 The Conway B. and Elaine W. Sonne Scholarship

 The Conway B. and Elaine W. Sonne Scholarship is for students who will be incoming freshmen at Utah State University in the Fall 2018.
 Two $1,200 scholarships will be awarded.
-The scholarship will be split over $600 per semester for the 2018-2019 school year.
+Awards will be divided equally ($600) over two semesters for the 2018-19 school year.
 The scholarship recipient will be notified in May 2018.

 Application open: March 1, 2018.
 Deadline for application: April 16, 2018 at 5:00pm.